gregjacobs/Class.js/README.md

 Add some class(es) to your JavaScript!

-No, really, if you're not using OOP in JavaScript, then you're doing it wrong ;) Granted, JavaScript doesn't make it easy or straightforward to implement classical inheritance in the language, so that's what this is for!
+After all, if you're not using OOP, then you're doing it wrong ;) Granted, JavaScript doesn't make it easy or straightforward to implement classical inheritance in the language, so that's what this is for.
 This small utility allows you to:

 - Create classes in JavaScript (where JavaScript doesn't actually have a formal notion of a "class"), easily setting up instance properties / methods.
 - Singly-inherit from other classes (just like Java, C#, or any other OOP language does), and easily call superclass constructors/methods from overridden constructors/methods in subclasses
-- Declare abstract classes
+- Declare abstract classes / methods
 - Add mixin classes as a form of multiple inheritance, or the ability to implement interfaces.
-- Add static methods which are automatically inherited by subclasses.
+- Add static methods which are optionally inherited by subclasses.
 - Add a special static method (onClassCreated) which allows for the static initialization of the class itself (much like a static initializer does in Java).

 Using this utility, and OOP in general, allows you to more easily write reusable, extensible, maintainable, and testable code.